AlberCafe/rabbit-market/server/README.md

 # BackEnd

-The back-end system consists of or is under development of the following elements
+The back-end system consists of the following elements

 - Security responsible for authentication and authorization
 - Basic CRUD
-- Container-based technology, virtualization systems
-- Payment Service System
-- Search Systems
-- Microservice Architecture

 Key technical elements of the back-end system (whether used or scheduled to be used) are: